-6. In an objective paper, there are two sections of 10 questions each.For "section 1", each question has 5 options and only one optionis correct and "section 2" has 4 options with multiple answers and marks for a question in this section is awarded only if he ticks all correct answers.
-Marks for each question in "section!
-1" is 1 and in "section 2" is 3.
-(There is no negative marking.)
-If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he scores in both question is
+6. In an objective paper, there are two sections of 10 questions each.
+For "section 1", ech question has 5 options and only one option is correct and "sectin 2" has 4 option with multiple answer an marks for a question in this section is awarded only if he ticks all correct answers.
+Marks for each question in "section 1" is 1 and in "section 2" is 3. (therefore is no negativve marking.)

+If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he score in both questions is